apollographql/rover-init-starters/start-with-apollo-client/README.md

    VITE_GRAPHQL_ENDPOINT=http://localhost:4000/graphql
    ```

+3. Customize the GraphQL schema:

+   Edit `schema.graphql` to match your actual GraphQL API.
+The template includes example types for locations, but you should update this to match your backend schema.

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+5. Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Available Scripts